 - In addition, the children were energetic, running and playing outside until the sun set.

-- As a result of her energetic performance, the audience cheered wildly for an encore.
+- As a result of her energetic performance, the audience cheered loudly for an encore.

-- Therefore, an energetic lifestyle is essential for maintaining physical health and mental well-being.
+- Therefore, an energetic lifestyle can support physical health and mental well-being when paired with rest.

 Energetic Synonyms: